karlsander/ersa/readme.md

 });
 ```

-### Fancy: Nexus with Typescript
+### Fancy: Nexus with TypeScript

-[Nexus](https://nexusjs.org) is a typescript powered schema builder from the prisma team.
-Like the first example with `grapqhl-js`, it is code-first (and only). it is more convenient and fully featured and especially powerful when using typescript.
+[Nexus](https://nexusjs.org) is a TypeScript powered schema builder from the prisma team.
+Like the first example with `grapqhl.js`, it is code-first (and only).
+It is more convenient and fully featured and especially powerful when using TypeScript.

 ```js
 import { createRequestHandler } from "ersa";